jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

-We therefore took a conservative approach and explored further optimal minimum support values (extrapolated from [above](#r712-malt-summary-statistics)) that removed well-known environmental taxa but did not equally move well-known oral-specific taxa.
+We therefore took a conservative approach and explored further optimal minimum support values (extrapolated from [above](#r712-malt-summary-statistics)) that removed well-known environmental taxa but did not equally remove well-known oral-specific taxa.

-To do this we re-ran with a variant of the notebook in the section [above](r1011-core-microbiome-procedure), but with different minimum support multipliers.
+To do this we re-ran with a variant of the notebook in the section [above](#r1011-core-microbiome-procedure), but with different minimum support multipliers.

 Code for this procedure can be seen in